LeanneLibGriff/nine-repro/Step2Documentation.md

 Without careful management, a major change to a research team could be more than just disruptive; it has the potential to corrupt the entire project.
 Comprehensive documentation is the major strategy for minimising the disruption.

-### Documentation will also be important for any audits in your lab or if someone would like to reproduce your research.
+Documentation will also be important for any audits in your lab or if someone would is attempting to reproduce your research.

-## Documentation is a love letter to your future self
+> ***Documentation is a love letter to your future self***.
+Damian Conway
-### Damian Conway

 ## How?